 Tekapo has become famous for its teal blue coloured lakes (as you can see from the pics below), which have been created by tiny particles of rock washing down from the glaciers.
-The Mackenzie Region (Tekapo in particular) is also a International Dark Sky Reserve, basically this means in this part of the world the skies are clearer and offer very limited if any light pollution which allow an incredible amount of starts to be viewed by the naked eye.
+The Mackenzie Region (Tekapo in particular) is also a Aoraki International Dark Sky Reserve and is the southern hemisphere’s only dark sky reserve, and the world’s biggest!
+Basically this means in this part of the world the skies are darker, clearer and offer very limited if any light pollution which allow an incredible amount of starts to be viewed by the naked eye.
 Trust us when we say you would never see stars like you would here, it is honestly so amazing you will never forget the experience!

-With Mount John Observatory, you have the opportunity to book in a night-tour (i mean night, 9pm/10/11/12am/1am) to learn more about the Stars & Astronomy in general, it’ll also help you if you’re wanting to learn how to photograph Stars & the Milky Way.
+With Mount John Observatory, you have the opportunity to book in a night-tour (i mean actual night tour, 9pm/10/11/12am/1am) to learn more about the Stars & Astronomy in general, it’ll also help you if you’re wanting to learn how to photograph Stars & the Milky Way [astrophotography].
 This can be booked via the main Village, you can’t miss the signs for the bookings area just after the main shops.

-This world-renowned lake if also famous for wild flowering lupins in a beautiful purple, pink and blue in early summer, add the amazing walks, hot springs, the famous The Church of the Good Sheppard and incredibly friendly locals you will want to come back after your first time again and again.
+This world-renowned lake if also famous for wild flowering lupins in a beautiful purple, pink and blue in early summer, add the amazing walks, incredible food, hot springs, the famous The Church of the Good Shepherd and incredibly friendly locals you will want to come back after your first time again and again.

 The view from Mount John Observatory Hill is incredible, showcasing not only Tekapo Village but Lake Tekapo and surround snow capped (in our instance) mountains.
 We will be back for winter with hopefully some more updated photos to share as well.